.st0{fill:#FFFFFF;}

-Online learning has been on the rise for the last two decades, as more and more people undertake all or part of their training via elearning or virtual classes.
+Online learning has been on the rise for the last two decades, as more and more people undertake all or part of their training via learning, online class or virtual classes.
 Today, most universities and schools have some kind of Learning Management System (LMS) in place – such as Moodle – which allows teachers and lecturers to make use of helpful digital tools.
 In this post we look at online learning during pandemic in Malaysia.

 Before the Covid-19 pandemic and lockdown hit Malaysia in the early part of 2020, elearning played something of a supporting role in the classroom.
 But all that changed almost overnight as students, teachers, and virtually everyone else were confined to their homes.
 Suddenly, online learning in Malaysia was no longer an added benefit.
 It became an essential tool for keeping the nation’s students educated during a period of uncertainty.